abdallh4664/Yalaa-Milga/README.md

 - Navigation flow diagram
 - Descriptions of each page and UI elements
 - Link to full Uizard prototype
+> **Note:** While the wireframes are presented in a mobile-first layout, the system is intended as a responsive web application.
+All components and layouts are designed to adapt smoothly to desktop and tablet screens as well.
 ---

 ## 👨‍💻 Project Contributors